Toruitas/thinkingcap/README.md

 7. (+) Slack reactivated.
 8. (+) Envisioned, coded, 3D printed, and gave personality to the BossBotBox.
 9. (+) Added placeholder animation for BossBotBox for the video.
+10. (+) Storyboarded the video.
+11. (+) Discovered the culrpit behind the signal getting thrown for the Neopixels.
+The potentiometer ground keeps coming loose.
+Swapped for a tighter cable.